 Risk factors of Parkinson's Disease

-The greatest risk factor is an environmental toxin that targets the dopamine-producing cells in the Substantia Nigra.
+The greatest risk factors are environmental toxins that target the dopamine-producing cells in the Substantia Nigra.

 Herbicides, certain pharmaceuticals and food additives all come under the spotlight.
 Nitrites used in processed meat and chemicals for dry cleaning have been strongly fingered in research.
 Scientists are saying it's largely a man-made disease.